SpeysideHEP/spey/docs/quick_start.rst

     ...     xsection=0.123,
     ... )

-where ``data`` indicates the observed events, ``signal_yields`` and ``background_yields`` represents yields for signal and background samples and ``background_unc`` shows the absolute uncertainties on the background events, i.e. :math:`2.0\pm1.1` in this particular case.
-Note that we also introduced ``analysis`` and ``xsection`` information which are optional where the ``analysis`` indicates an unique identifier for the statistical model, and ``xsection`` is the cross-section value of the signal, which is only used for the computation of the excluded cross-section value.
+where ``data`` indicates the observed events (:math:`n^i`), ``signal_yields`` and ``background_yields`` represent the expected signal and background samples (:math:`n_s^i` and :math:`n_b^i`), and ``background_unc`` denotes the absolute uncertainties on the background estimates (:math:`\sigma_b^i`).
+In this case, the background is :math:`2.0\pm1.1`.
+The ``analysis`` and ``xsection`` arguments are optional: ``analysis`` provides a unique identifier for the statistical model, and ``xsection`` specifies the cross-section value of the signal (used only for computing excluded cross-section values).

 During the computation of any probability distribution, Spey relies on the so-called "expectation type".
-This can be set via :obj:`~spey.ExpectationType`, which includes three different expectation modes.
+This can be set via :obj:`~spey.ExpectationType`, which includes three different expectation modes that specify which dataset to use in the likelihood evaluation.

-* :obj:`~spey.ExpectationType.observed`: Indicates that the computation of the log-probability will be achieved by fitting the statistical model on the experimental data.
-For the exclusion limit computation, this will tell the package to compute observed :math:`1-CL_s` values. :obj:`~spey.ExpectationType.observed` has been set as default throughout the package.
+* :obj:`~spey.ExpectationType.observed`: Uses the actual experimental observation (:math:`n^i`) in the likelihood computation.
+  For exclusion limit computation, this yields the *observed* :math:`1-CL_s` value, which reflects what the experiment has actually measured.
+This is the default mode and is set as default throughout the package.

-* :obj:`~spey.ExpectationType.aposteriori`: This command will result in the same log-probability computation as :obj:`~spey.ExpectationType.observed`.
-However, the expected exclusion limit will be computed by centralising the statistical model on the background and checking :math:`\pm1\sigma` and :math:`\pm2\sigma` fluctuations.

-* :obj:`~spey.ExpectationType.apriori`: Indicates that the observation has never taken place and the theoretical SM computation is the absolute truth.
-Thus, it replaces observed values in the statistical model with the background values and computes the log-probability accordingly.
-Similar to :obj:`~spey.ExpectationType.aposteriori` Exclusion limit computation will return expected limits.
+* :obj:`~spey.ExpectationType.aposteriori`: Performs post-fit expected limit computation.
+Rather than using the observed data, the likelihood uses an "Asimov dataset" (synthetic data at the expected value) generated under the background-only hypothesis
+  (:math:`\mu=0`).
+The expected limits are computed at five discrete points: the central value and :math:`\pm1\sigma` and :math:`\pm2\sigma` fluctuations around the background expectation.
+This approach assesses the experiment's sensitivity assuming no real signal is present.

+* :obj:`~spey.ExpectationType.apriori`: Performs pre-fit expected limit computation, assuming the Standard Model predictions are the absolute truth and no experimental observation has occurred.
+The likelihood replaces the observed data with the background-only expected yields (:math:`n^i = n_b^i`) everywhere.
+This ignores experimental data and computes expected limits based purely on the theoretical predictions.
+This mode is primarily used by theory collaborations to estimate expected sensitivity independent of actual observations.

 To compute the observed exclusion limit for the above example, one can type